Seeed-Studio/wiki-documents/docs/LoRa-E5_STM32WLE5JC_Module.md

 - Once the factory AT firmware is erased, it can't be flashed to the MCU again

 - The "PB13/SPI_SCK/BOOT" pin on the LoRa-E5 module is just a normal GPIO, not the "BOOT0" pin of the MCU.
 This "PB13/SPI_SCK/BOOT" pin is used in the bootloader of the Fatory AT firmware, to decide to jump to APP or stay in bootloader(for DFU).
-The real "BOOT0" pin doesn't pinout to the module, so customers need to be careful when develop low power application.
+The real "BOOT0" pin doesn't pinout to the module, so users need to be careful when develop low power application.

 #### 2.2 Hardware